jiamingluuu/notes/database/DDIA.md

 ## 6. Partition
 - *Partition* are defined in such a way that each piece of data belongs to exactly one partition.
+- Partition improves the scalability of a system as large dataset can be distributed across many disks, and the query load can be distributed across many processors.
 - A *skewed partition* is one partition has more data or queries than others.
 - A partition with disproportionately high load is called a *hot spot*.